harissonsofia/design/FutureFeatures.md

       operations, all of which can benefit from being integrated at the language level.

-The library approach also means that applicatoins using a particular version of a library can get consistent behavior and performance, because of the determinism of the underlying WebAssembly platform.
+The library approach also means that applications using a particular version of a library can get consistent behavior and performance, because of the determinism of the underlying WebAssembly platform.